webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Touches-the-Sky.md

 ---
 aliases:
-- "Touches the Sky"
+  - Touches the Sky
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Touches the Sky
+collection: Foci
+kind: Compendium
 ---
 ## Touches the Sky
 You can summon storms or break them apart.